Grilling is one of America’s greatest pastimes and is a staple in any community.

 5. Use an appropriate grill brush or scraper to clean off the white ash that remains.

 The second “Clean Burn” method requires an oven with a self-cleaning feature.
-It works like this:

 1. Simple remove your grill grates from your grill once they have cooled to the touch and place them in your oven.

 2. Line the bottom of your oven under the burner with foil to catch the burned off ash.